mulingkittens/bfskinner-pigeon-herder/README.md

 TEAM MULING KITTENS

-A game about rituals, or superstitions or Cthulhu or maybe just a reskinning of that good one to make it about human sacrifice.
+Skinner's Pigeons

+A game inspired by Skinner's Pigeon.
+Guide a posse of pigeons through an obstacle course to a goal by influencing (reinforcing) behaviours from the random set being performed.